louischarlot/Comparison_Two_Cluster_Robust_Hausman_tests/README.md

 Econometric methods final project by Louis CHARLOT, Chloé MAS, and Rachel PAYA.

-The pdf is available in the main directory as
+The pdf is available in the main directory as "Econometric_Methods_Final_Project.pdf"

 The R code is available in the "Code" directory.